Sample Sentences for

 Show 3 more sentences

-Eclectic = one who prefers to select a distinctive mix of styles or ideas rather than adopting a common set from a single source
+Eclectic = one who selects a mix of styles or ideas rather than selecting a common set from a single source

 • Thus did our eclectic foursome arrive at Christ Church. (source)